Last updated: 12/16/2021

 (a) Record of Breaches.
 LiveChat maintains a record of security breaches with a description of the breach, the time period, the consequences of the breach, the name of the reporter, and the procedure for recovering data;

 (b) Record of Disclosure.
-LiveChat tracks disclosures of Client Data, including what data has been disclosed, to whom, and at what time, unless prohibited by law.
+LiveChat tracks disclosures of Client Personal Data, including what data has been disclosed, to whom, and at what time, unless prohibited by law.

 3.13 Technical and organizational measures to be taken by the sub-processor to provide assistance to the controller and for transfers from a processor to a sub-processor to the Client.
 When LiveChat engages a Sub-Processor under this DPA, LiveChat and a Sub-Processor enter into an agreement with data protection obligations substantially similar to those contained in this DPA.
-LiveChat will restrict Sub-Processor’s access to Client Data only to what is strictly necessary to provide the Services, and LiveChat will prohibit the Sub-Processor from Processing the Client Data for any other purpose.
+LiveChat will restrict Sub-Processor’s access to Client Personal Data only to what is strictly necessary to provide the Services, and LiveChat will prohibit the Sub-Processor from Processing the Client Data for any other purpose.

 Purpose and scope